data-forge/data-forge-js/README.md

 See here for [generated API docs](./docs/api.md) that are taking shape.

+# Examples

+Examples and some tests have been removed to a [separate repository](https://github.com/data-forge/data-forge-js-examples-and-tests).

 # Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->